hracik/php-recognize-average-color-from-image/README.md

-# Create image from text
+# Recognize color from image

-Create image from text.
-Custom text, text angle, text padding, font size and font type.
+Recognize average color from image - can be external image URL or local file.

 ## Getting Started

 These instructions will get you a copy of the project up and running